VaishaliBalamurugan22008813/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Program:
 ```

-/*
-Program to impVAISHALI BALAMURUGAN
+Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
+Developed by:VAISHALI BALAMURUGAN
 RegisterNumber: 212222230164
-*/

 ```
 ```
 import pandas as pd